RE: SOTW: Peugeot 406 Coupe

 Edited by radlet6 on Tuesday 22 November 22:35

-I've not read the definitive research
+I've not read the definitive researchrolleyes

 But I have to say I've never been convinced by this one.
 There's just something slightly dodgy about it that I can't quite put my finger on.

-And so... as a result I tend to put it in the category of "hairdresser's car", along with its compatriots the TR7, Maserati Biturbo, Opel Calibra, Porsche 924, Jeep Wrangler, BMW 318i...
+And so... judge as a result I tend to put it in the category of "hairdresser's car", along with its compatriots the TR7, Maserati Biturbo, Opel Calibra, Porsche 924, Jeep Wrangler, BMW 318i...